vitto/a-pollo/README.md

 | `footer.logo`        | *no*                 | An image inside `style.images` to be used as image footer inside a-pollo theme |
 | `footer.leftText`    | *no*                 | The left text or HTML on the footer inside a-pollo theme |
 | `footer.rightText`   | *no*                 | The right text or HTML on the footer inside a-pollo theme |

 ---

-##### Release notes

-- Hide redundant page header infos on responsive layout

-##### Known issues

-- Conventions examples missing for CSS and HTML
-- Default theme is not responsive yet
-- If `use_markdown` is set to `false`, code snippets are not correctly indented
-- If `use_markdown` is set to `false`, code snippets cannot be copied on clipboard
-- Incomplete customizable HTML template, complete at 95%
-- Some of the doc vars names will probably change in the future
-- Needs a lot of micro optimizations

----